Umami Pot

 Step 5

 Bring the kombu dashi in the pot to a boil, then add the salmon, carrot, and potato.
-Reduce the heat to low and simmer for about 10 minutes until they become tender, occasionally skimming off any scum.
+Reduce the heat to low and simmer for about 10 minutes until tender, skimming off any scum.

 ishikari-jiru_instruction-6